devdaud/daud-hash/README.md

 <h3 align="center">A passionate full-stack developer from Pakistan</h3>

-- 💬 Ask me about **react, react native, flutter, node, Typescript, express, jest**
+- 💬 Ask me about **Ask me just about anything.
+I am happy to help.**

 - 📫 How to reach me **dauddev007@gmail.com**